Your expert guide to visiting San Cristóbal de las Casas with kids

 Near the bottom of the Andador, just to the north, are the colourful artisan markets that surround the wildly fascinating baroque facade of the Templo de Santo Domingo (church), where you can find leather goods, jewellery, toys, rugs, shawls and much more.
 You could spend hours, even days exploring these markets with your kids, no matter how old / young they are.

-Top Tip from a local: you can haggle, but always be friendly.
+Top Tip from a local: you can haggle a little, but always be friendly.
 The people working in these markets don’t generally overcharge and they’re always ready to chat.

 ➕ There is good museum next to this market: Centro de Textiles del Mundo Maya – older kids may be interested to visit.